skellyb/fluxstream/README.md

 # Fluxstream
-A lightweight [Flux](http://facebook.github.io/flux/) approach that controls data flow around your app.
+A lightweight [Flux](http://facebook.github.io/flux/) implementation that controls app state using [RxJS](https://github.com/reactive-extensions/RxJS) and [Immutable](http://facebook.github.io/immutable-js/).
 It pairs well with [React.js](http://facebook.github.io/react/) but doesn't require it.
-Under the hood [RxJS](https://github.com/reactive-extensions/RxJS) handles the async events and [Immutable](http://facebook.github.io/immutable-js/) handles the data.

-## 2.0 Overhaul
+## 2.0 — Complete Overhaul
-This version is a complete rewrite.
-Everything revolves around a central core that’s easy to pass around your app without using singletons.
-Stores have shifted conceptually to be more like a React component.
-Use them to define the shape of your state data and how it should mutate when specific actions are called.
-The centralized state object also makes it easy to save and restore your application’s state.
+Everything now revolves around a central core that's easy to pass around your app.
+Stores define the shape of your application state and how it should mutate when specific actions are called.
+With centralized, immutable data it's easy to save and restore your application's state at any point in time.

 ---